 In the last two years I have been drawn to themes of liminality, the uncanny and the unsettling.
 This is a direct result of being involved in a serious accident in 2016 in which I sustained severe internal injuries, experienced hallucinations during my initial treatment and have been left with damaged retinas which have reduced my sight by a large proportion.
 I suffered from trauma and dissociation as a result of these experiences, and continue to have challenging symptoms of PTSD.
 This has been life-changing, as the narrative of my life has been profoundly ruptured, entering what I have called a liminal state of being.
 I've found making artworks which reflected some of these experiences to be therapeutic and cathartic, but I am by no means 'at the other side' of the liminal state I found myself in.
 One of the symptoms of trauma is that it

 "alters brain patterns, creating automatic nonverbal responses that dominate conscious verbal thinking.
 A result is that survivors are often unable to translate their feelings and sensations into a narrative compelling enough to mitigate the stress symptoms and provide a sense of trauma integration."
 Odelya Gertel Kraybill

 By exploring my experience through the acts of making art, I have documented moments of joy and bliss to be found in the liminal state, and discovered ways to appreciate the extraordinary fact of consciousness and being alive.
 It has helped me work towards an integration of the trauma into my sense of self.
 I hope that these works can touch others who have experienced trauma and PTSD and give a phenomenological sense of 'what it is like' to be in that space to caregivers, friends and family of trauma sufferers.

-I have placed works which are directly inspired by my accident and subsequent trauma in a separate section on this website called 'Liminal States'.
+I have placed works which are directly inspired by the accident and subsequent trauma in a separate section on this website called 'Liminal States'.